kmt555/HPC-Bash-Workflows/docs/workflows/WGS_workflow.md

 [JAX GATK workflow](https://github.com/TheJacksonLaboratory/cs-nf-pipelines/tree/main/modules/gatk)
 [JAX germline WGS nf](https://github.com/TheJacksonLaboratory/cs-nf-pipelines/blob/main/workflows/wgs.nf) [JAX somatic WES nf](https://github.com/TheJacksonLaboratory/cs-nf-pipelines/blob/main/workflows/somatic_wes.nf)

+## VCF

+When dealing with the `HaplotypeCaller` output in GATK, we have two main options for proceeding with genotyping and obtaining the final VCF:

+1. Combine GVCFs and Genotype Together:
+   - Use `CombineGVCFs` to merge the per-chromosome GVCF files into a single GVCF file.
+   - Run `GenotypeGVCFs` on the combined GVCF file to produce the final VCF.

+2. Genotype Each Chromosome and Then Gather:
+   - Run `GenotypeGVCFs` on each per-chromosome GVCF file separately to produce individual VCF files for each chromosome.
+   - Use `GatherVcfs` to merge the individual chromosome VCF files into a final VCF file.

+Genotyping each chromosome separately and then gathering the results, is generally faster (option 2).
+This approach allows for better parallelization of the resource-intensive GenotypeGVCFs step.

+Moreover, GatherVcfs is typically faster and less resource-intensive than CombineGVCFs, as it mainly deals with concatenating files rather than reprocessing the data.

+**Recommended Approach:** If the available computational environment supports parallel processing, it's best to go with genotyping each chromosome separately followed by gathering the VCFs.
+This method tends to be more efficient both in terms of time and resource usage.

 ## Usage

 To run WGS workflow look follow the following: